msrethab/05-SanDiegoTopSpots/README.md

 -Populated map element with description tags

 -Changed button links to have a target of blank to open links in new pages

+Version 1.0.2

+-Removed extraneous index1 debugging file

+-Locked scroll wheel button for google map so users can scroll down the page instead of zoom map

+-Simplified String concatenation function to use only one index to save lines of code